 On our third day, we checked out of our hotel and travelled from Pingtung to Miaoli in our van.
 We stopped by the Shengxing Railway Station in Sanyi on the way.
 This old train station is no longer used for commuting, but the local government turned it into a tourist spot where people can ride the train to see the view.

 The train station began its construction in 1908 but was discontinued in 1998 after a 7.8 magnitude earthquake.
 It was only in 2003 where they refurbished the station for tourist purposes.
-While we were riding the train, we saw the broken arch and bridge caused by the earthquake.
+While we were riding the train, we saw the broken Longteng Bridge.
+Measuring 50 metres tall and 200 metres long, it is the highest iron bridge in Taiwan.
+It’s a shame that this is what’s left of the towering bridge.

 The train cars were interesting because passengers have the option to put it on autopilot or manually pedal the car as it follows the train tracks.
 You’ll mainly see trees and bushes on the trail but expect to enter a tunnel as well.
 It lights up in different colours once you’re inside.